 – Pipeline features for selling courses through automated sales funnels

 The platform commands a premium price, but businesses generating revenue from courses often find the consolidation saves money compared to assembling separate tools.
-A yoga studio offering membership tiers, a consulting firm selling certification programs, or a agency building client training portals all benefit from Kajabi’s integrated approach.
+A yoga studio offering membership tiers, a consulting firm selling certification programs, or an agency building client training portals all benefit from Kajabi’s integrated approach.

 Pricing starts at $149/month (Basic) through $199/month (Pro) to $399/month (Premium), with annual billing providing two months free.